awsdocs/aws-iot-sitewise-user-guide/doc_source/update-assets-and-models.md

    + Change, add, or remove the asset model's description \(`assetModelDescription`\)\.
    + Change, add, or remove any of the asset model's properties \(`assetModelProperties`\)\.
 You can't change the `dataType` of existing properties or the `window` of existing metrics\.
 For more information, see [Defining data properties](asset-properties.md)\.
    + Change, add, or remove any of the asset model's hierarchies \(`assetModelHierarchies`\)\.
 You can't change the `childAssetModelId` of existing hierarchies\.
 For more information, see [Defining relationships between assets \(hierarchies\)](asset-hierarchies.md)\.
+   + Change, add, or remove any of the asset model's composite models \(`assetModelCompositeModels`\), such as alarm definitions\.
+Alarms monitor other properties so that you can identify when equipment or processes require attention\.
+Each alarm definition is a composite model that standardizes the set of properties that the alarm uses\.
+For more information, see [Monitoring data with alarms](industrial-alarms.md) and [Defining alarms on asset models](define-alarms.md)\.
+**Note**
+The alarms feature is in preview release for AWS IoT SiteWise, AWS IoT Events, and SiteWise Monitor, and is subject to change\.
+We recommend that you use this feature only with test data, and not in production environments\.

 1. Run the following command to update the asset model with the definition stored in `update-asset-model.json`\.
 Replace *asset\-model\-id* with the ID of the asset model\.